For A Future Without Cancer

 It is a moving campaign for a future without cancer.

-A journey where adventure, gastronomy, and active lifestyle become the lenses through we:
+This is a journey where adventure, gastronomy, and active living become the lenses through which we:x

 - Advocate for healthy living.